HomeSkills HubDo I Need A Pull Out Test When Fixing Into Concrete Decks

 Author: Jonathan Brown

-Do I need a pull-out test when fixing into concrete decks?
+Do I need a pull-out test when fixing into a concrete deck on a flat roof?

 • Flat Roofing